notnews/vandy_tv_news_abstracts/README.md

 ## Scripts

-[The scripts](vandy/vandy) to scrape and parse are written in Python as a spider using Scrapy framework.
+[The scripts](vandy/vandy) to scrape and parse are written in Python as a spider using the Scrapy framework.

-### Install
+### Installation

-We strongly recommend installing insex inside a Python virtual environment (see [venv documentation](https://docs.python.org/3/library/venv.html#creating-virtual-environments))
+We strongly recommend installing `vandy` inside a Python virtual environment (see [venv documentation](https://docs.python.org/3/library/venv.html#creating-virtual-environments))

     pip install scrapy
     git clone https://github.com/soodoku/vandy_tv_news_abstracts.git

 ### Run the spider

-To scrape all broadcasts
+To scrape all the broadcasts:

     cd  vandy_tv_news_abstracts/vandy
     scrapy crawl vandy_news -o vandy.csv -t csv --loglevel INFO

-or you may filter the spider to a specific month using filter argument:-
+or you may filter the spider to a specific month using the filter argument:

     cd  vandy_tv_news_abstracts/vandy
     scrapy crawl vandy_news -a filter=2019-11 -o 2019-11.csv -t csv --loglevel INFO

 ## Final Data

-Final data posted at [Harvard Dataverse](https://doi.org/10.7910/DVN/BP2JXU)
+Final data is posted at [Harvard Dataverse](https://doi.org/10.7910/DVN/BP2JXU)

 * Raw HTML (`html-vandy.tar.bz2.parta*`)
     To joined them to a file please run ```cat html-vandy.tar.bz2.parta* > html-vandy.tar.bz2```
 * Final CSV (`vandy.csv`)

-The Scrapy HTTP cache (`httpcach-vandy.tar.bz2`) also posted.
-Please extract it to `.scrapy` under the `vandy` folder then the spider can used the webpages from the cached data if you don't want to get the live data from the website.
+The Scrapy HTTP cache (`httpcach-vandy.tar.bz2`) is also posted.
+Please extract it to `.scrapy` under the `vandy` folder.
+Then the spider can use the webpages from the cached data if you don't want to get the live data from the website.

 ### CSV snippet